 While there are some engineering technical terms, we will keep the description simple for easier understanding.

-Before, we dive into the specifics and differences of these engines, it is vital to understand the basics of how an internal combustion (IC) engine works.
+Before we dive into the specifics and differences of these engines, it is vital to understand the bore-stroke ratio.

 Bore Stroke Ratio

-Now, lets define in detail what does a stroke length and bore diameter mean.
-These two parameters form the basis of differentiation for undersquare and oversquare engines.
+The stroke length and the bore diameter of the engine form the basis of differentiation for undersquare and oversquare engines.

-The stroke length, or in short – stroke, is the distance travelled by the piston from top to bottom or vice versa along the cylinder lining.
+The stroke length, or in short – stroke, is the distance traveled by the piston from top to bottom or vice versa along the cylinder lining.

 The bore, or cylinder bore, is the diameter of the engine cylinder.

-Now, if the bore stroke ratio is exactly 1, that is, bore diameter and stroke length are same, then the engine is called square engine.
+Now, if the bore stroke ratio equals one, i.e., bore diameter and stroke length are the same, then the engine is called a square engine.

-If the bore stroke ratio is less than 1, i.e., stroke length is larger than bore diameter, the engine is called undersquare engine.
+If the bore-stroke ratio is less than one, i.e., the stroke length is larger than the bore diameter, the engine is called an undersquare engine.

-If the bore stroke ratio is greater than 1, i.e., bore diameter is larger than the stroke length, the engine is called oversquare engine.
+If the bore-stroke ratio is greater than one, i.e., the bore diameter is larger than the stroke length, the engine is called an oversquare engine.

 Undersquare Engine: Bore/Stroke ratio < 1